 The Malaccan Empire was known as the strongest in the region which stretched from Sumatra in the South and Thailand in the North.
-The Strait of Malacca was not only used by merchant ships, it was also a cross-traffic barter trade as well as maritime trade.
+The Strait of Malacca was not only used by merchant ships, but it was also a cross-traffic barter trade as well as maritime trade.
 Traders from surrounding countries such as India, China, Middle East, and Europe were trading at this location.

 Due to the arrival of foreigners, various fashion styles were also brought to Malacca.
-Sooner or later, it influenced the Baju Melayu which is a combination of loose fitting styles from the Arabs and Indians, while the trousers and pants were from the Mongols and Turks.
+Sooner or later, it influenced the Baju Melayu, which is a combination of loose-fitting styles from the Arabs and Indians, while the trousers and pants were from the Mongols and Turks.
 It is also influenced by the Europeans based on their simple and elegant styles.

 The evolution of Baju Melayu

 During the Malaccan Empire in the 15th Century, it was said that the Malay men wore simple attires which resembled the outfits of Silat performers.
-The style of the attire was short sleeved and tight-fitting.
+The style of the attire was short-sleeved and tight-fitting.

 It was not until Tun Hassan Temenggong redesigned the Baju Melayu by extending the overall length of the shirt dress.
 He also made it loose-fitting where the shirt dress widens all the way down along with the sleeves of the shirt.
 The purpose of the design was so that wearers were able to fold the sleeves up when it comes to having a meal.
-Although the modern day Baju Melayu has been made accustomed to the newer trends, the cut remains similar to the original design.
+Although the modern-day Baju Melayu has been made accustomed to the newer trends, the cut remains similar to the original design.